xing/hops/README.md

 Almost everything in Hops is a preset that just needs to be installed / configured in order to start using it.

-There are a few core presets that we recommend be always installed.
-They take care of setting up [Express.js](https://expressjs.com/), [webpack](https://webpack.js.org/) and [yargs](http://yargs.js.org/) to supply the basic building blocks of Hops.\
+There are a few core presets ([`@untool/yargs`](https://github.com/untool/untool/tree/master/packages/yargs), [`@untool/express`](https://github.com/untool/untool/tree/master/packages/express), [`@untool/webpack`](https://github.com/untool/untool/tree/master/packages/webpack), [`hops-express`](https://github.com/xing/hops/tree/master/packages/express) and [`hops-webpack`](https://github.com/xing/hops/tree/master/packages/webpack)) that we recommend be always installed.
+They take care of setting up [Express.js](https://expressjs.com/), [webpack](https://webpack.js.org/) and [yargs](http://yargs.js.org/) to supply the basic building blocks of Hops.

 **Therefore we have bundled them together in the convenience preset [`hops-preset-defaults`](https://github.com/xing/hops/tree/master/packages/preset-defaults)**.

+Together these core presets expose the following CLI commands:

+- `hops build [-p, --production] [-s, --static]` - execute a build and write assets to filesystem.
+  - `--production` is an alias for `NODE_ENV=production` and will create a production build (minifies the bundle, externalizes the source maps, etc).
+  - `--static` will render the configured `locations` to static HTML files.
+- `hops develop` - start a development server with hot module reloading enabled.
+- `hops serve` - start an Express.js server for your application (don't forget to execute `hops build` before).
+- `hops start [-p, --production] [-s, --static]` - either starts a development server or executes a production build and serves that.
+  - `--production` is an alias for `NODE_ENV=production` and will create a production build and afterwards start a production ready Express.js server.
+  - `--static` is only relevant when executed together with the `--production` argument and will do a static build instead (renders static HTML pages) and serve them afterwards.

 We also recommend that you always install the [`hops-react`](https://github.com/xing/hops/tree/master/packages/react) preset in order to start using [React](https://reactjs.org/) in your application.

 ### Installing / configuring a preset